amper5and/node-google-voice/readme.md

 ## Unread counts
-Every time a get or set request is made, the voice client object's unreadCounts object is updated with the most current information from Google Voice.
+Every time a get or set request is made, the voice client object's `unreadCounts` object is updated with the most current information from Google Voice.
 At the time of this writing, an example unreadCounts object looked like this:

-	voiceClient.unreadCounts
 		{ all: 3,
 		  inbox: 3,
 		  missed: 0,